 Donating to charity is always good for business as it creates great publicity.
 You can donate a part of your excess stock to various charities that are relevant in your area.
 This will certainly help boost your image and ensure that more customers learn about your store.
 Besides, donating has another advantage – tax breaks and deductions.
 There’s almost no reason not to do it.

 Don’t underestimate the power of the internet.
-Online sales are in nowadays, and selling your surplus items on Amazon or eBay could be a great opportunity for you.
+Online sales are very popular, and selling your surplus items on Amazon or eBay could be a great opportunity for you.
 It will require some work in order to set everything up, but it will certainly pay off.
-Make sure to get good pictures of your product, as that is the most important thing when it comes to online shopping.
+Make sure to take good pictures of your product, as that is the most important thing when it comes to online shopping.
 Making your products look good will guarantee your success.

 Surplus as freebies